MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment/index.md

 > To download and install the MobileFirst CLI, visit the [downloads]({{site.baseurl}}/downloads/) page.
 > Learn more about the various CLI commands in the [Using CLI to manage MobileFirst artifacts](../../using-the-mfpf-sdk/using-mobilefirst-cli-to-manage-mobilefirst-artifacts/) tutorial.

-### MobileFirst Platform Foundation client SDKs and adapter tooling
+### MobileFirst Foundation client SDKs and adapter tooling
-MobileFirst Platform Foundation provides client SDKs for Cordova applications as well as for Native platforms (iOS, Android and Windows 8.1 Universal &amp; Windows 10 UWP).
+MobileFirst Foundation provides client SDKs for Cordova applications as well as for Native platforms (iOS, Android and Windows 8.1 Universal &amp; Windows 10 UWP).
 Adapter tooling for adapters and security checks development is available as well.

-* To use the MobileFirst client SDKs, visit the [Adding the MobileFirst Platform Foundation SDK](../../adding-the-mfpf-sdk/) tutorials category.
+* To use the MobileFirst client SDKs, visit the [Adding the MobileFirst Foundation SDK](../../adding-the-mfpf-sdk/) tutorials category.
 * To develop adapters, visit the [Adapters](../../adapters/) tutorials category.
 * To develop security checks, visit the [Authentication and security](../../authentication-and-security/) tutorials category.